top of page

 Buffers are important for acting as a filter from surface water runoff, bank erosion and reduce the adverse effects of flooding on crop fields.
 Many times a CRP contract and a RIM easement can be signed up to maximize payments.

 Landowners retain ownership and hunting rights on the property and are also required to maintain cover.
 The state pays for the planting of native grasses, wetland restoration work or tree plantings on RIM lands.
 There are also tax incentives.
-For an estimate, more information or to see if you are eligible contact our Farm Bill Wildlife Biologist, Will Gallman.
+For an estimate, more information or to see if you are eligible contact our Farm Bill Wildlife Biologist, Cole Neibauer

 Other Grassland/Wildlife Inquiries